Chapter 25: Migration Playbooks

 - Delete source bucket after confidence is established

-AWS charges $0.09/GB for S3 egress.
-Migrating 10 TB costs $900 in egress fees alone, potentially more than several months of R2 storage.
-For massive buckets, Sippy's on-demand migration may be more economical than Super Slurper's complete copy.
+Calculate egress costs before committing to a strategy.
+AWS charges $0.09/GB for S3 egress; migrating 10 TB costs $900 in egress fees alone, potentially more than several months of R2 storage.
+For massive buckets, Sippy's on-demand migration may prove more economical than Super Slurper's complete copy.

 Sippy: incremental migration